Instant photo sharing is so ubiquitous today, it’s easy to forget that it was alien to us just a few decades ago.

 Based on figures from September 2013

-So it’s no wonder the numbers behind them are staggering.
+So it’s no wonder the numbers around photo sharing online are staggering.

 - 32 billion monthly active users